-In order to comply with these PRC laws and regulations, we operate our commercial websites through Tianying Jiuzhou, one of our PRC affiliated consolidated entities.
+In order to comply with these PRC laws and regulations, we operate our commercial websites through Tianying Jiuzhou, one of the VIEs.
 Tianying Jiuzhou holds an ICP License and owns the material domain names for our value-added telecommunications business.
 In addition, Tianying Jiuzhou completed the necessary filing with the relevant Administration of Industry and Commerce to obtain the electronic registration mark for our websites and has placed the registration mark on the websites homepage.
 Tianying Jiuzhou has completed all necessary registrations and approvals for its use of such material domain names.